 We have obtained or applied for patents for certain of our processes and products sold to customers in both the Retail and Wholesale Products Group and the Business to Business Products Group.
-These patents expire at various times, beginning in February 2013.
-We expect no material impact on our business from the expiration of patents in the next year.
+These patents expire at various times, including fiscal 2013.
+We expect no material impact on our business from the expiration of patents this year.